 Both short paid break time and working through lunch at meetings or providing administrative assistance should be counted toward time worked each week.
 If this time puts your hours worked over 40, you should be eligible for overtime pay.

 Wage differentials based on sex are prohibited by the Fair Labor Standards Act.
 This means that men and women employed in the same establishment, responsible for jobs that require equal skill, effort, and responsibility, should receive the same wages and benefits.
 These provisions and other statutes prohibiting discrimination in employment are enforced by the Equal Employment Opportunity Commission.
 If you don’t receive equal pay, you may be owed back pay.
-Talk to our unpaid wages attorney to find out if you have a case.
+Talk to our capable unpaid wages lawyer in Tampa to find out if you have a case.

 In Florida, an employer who violates wage laws may owe penalties to the state, and you can be awarded liquidated damages for proven losses.
 With these damages, you may be eligible to receive double the amount of pay you are owed.

 So, if your employer owed you $3,000 in unpaid overtime, liquidated damages would bring this total to $6,000.

 Under Section 448.08 of the Florida Statutes, a prevailing plaintiff will also routinely receive reimbursement for attorney fees and other legal costs.
 So, if you bring suit against your employer and win, you can recover reasonable legal fees.

 Can you sue for unpaid wages?
 Knowing your options is critical, especially when you are pursuing unpaid wages in Florida.
 Certain actions can affect others.
 For example, in Florida, you can file a wage and hour claim with a local U.S. Department of Labor office.
 That said, however, it is important to note that an employee may not bring a civil lawsuit for back wages if the Secretary of Labor has already filed suit to recover the wages.